 Step 3: Next the app will ask you to download the latest firmware version.
 Just click Download and it will set up and install the latest version on your iPhone.

 Step 4: After finishing the installation of the firmware, just tap the Start icon on the screen.
 Then just let the app do its job.
-After a while, your iPhone should automatically boot up normally.
+After a while, your iPhone should automatically turn on normally.

 Remember to clean your iPhone storage on your computer first, then use the above steps to fix your iPhone won't turn on.
 Since some storage should be left for the software to resolve your problem.

-Or you can use iTunes to fully restore your iPhone device when it won't turn on because of full storage.
+Or you can use iTunes to fully restore your iPhone device when your iPhone storage too full won't turn on because of full storage.
 However, you should also first clean your iPhone storage on the computer.
 Then do as follows.